 Then there’s Angela’s wildly eccentric aunt, Martha Thomas (Desiree Gould), the kind of woman you imagine Mrs. Bates would have been in her younger days, and that’s not the only comparison one might draw with Psycho as the sordid mysteries begin to unravel.
 Martha is a high-pitched, quasi-androgynous control freak with wild eyes and the kind of shrill diction that leaves you feeling light-headed, as does her decision to inflict one of the longest, most dubiously convincing acts of child abuse one could dare to imagine.
 She’s like the female equivalent of Alex’s Post-Corrective Advisor P. R. Deltoid in Stanley Kubrick’s A Clockwork Orange, harbouring a peculiar passive-aggressiveness that inhabits an ethical grey area.
 They say there are no small parts, only small actors, and in a strange and unsettling way that description can certainly be applied to Gould’s sparse screen time.
 I certainly won’t be forgetting her in a hurry.
 Making almost as big of an impression with considerably more screen time is Paul DeAngelo’s good-hearted camp councillor, Paul, though he’s mainly memorable for his scandalously skimpy attire.
 This a slasher movie, and with a cast this young I suppose you’ve got to find your titillation somewhere.
 Whatever floats your boat, I guess.

-As a straight-up slasher, it’s all pretty by-the-numbers stuff until the final act, with a series of uninspired kills that lack the visual prowess of other hack and slash vehicles and a plot that can’t get to its reveal quick enough, both in spirit and from a pacing standpoint.
+As a straight-up slasher, it’s all pretty by-the-numbers stuff until the final act, with a series of uninspired kills that lack the visual prowess of other hack and slash vehicles and a plot that can’t get to its reveal quick enough.
 Fortunately, it will make up for those inadequacies and then some.
 Filmed during the sub-genre’s autumnal peak, Sleepaway Camp also has a decent grasp of POV suspense, executing the kind of restraint that would all but vanish in the ensuing years, but with a pay-off of this magnitude, restraint not only has to be considered, it is absolutely essential.
 A timescale analogy of the movie might compare the first 85 minutes to a sexually repressed inmate strapped to a bed while a lap dancer bounces her naked breasts barely an inch from his face.
 As for that last minute, there is simply no comparison to be drawn.

 Those who have experienced Sleepaway Camp in its entirety will no doubt question the moral decency of the film’s pay-off, particularly through the lens of modern sensibilities.
 That kind of shit may have flown in the 80s, but there’s not a chance in hell that twist would have made it to the screen well into the 21st century.
 In an era of increased enlightenment, the film has, to a lesser extent, come under fire for its handling of transgender groups and a complete absence of sensitivity regarding issues that are wholly unsuited to the exploitative realms of bargain-basement horror, something that came as a surprise to Hiltzik, “My understanding is that [the trans community] embraces the film,” he would claim.
 “I’ve never been introduced to that criticism.
 I’m surprised by the lack of criticism.”